 Paul Roberts OBE

 Paul held Director of Education posts in Nottingham and London, was a Director of Capita Strategic Education Services before joining the IDeA (the Improvement and Development Agency for local government) where he was Director of Strategy and subsequently Managing Director.
 In parallel to his career in education and local government Paul was adviser to UK government Ministers on the development of cultural education for young people.
 He was author of the DfE/DCMS-commissioned report “Nurturing Creativity in Young People”.

-He is currently Chair of the Innovation Unit, Chair of Nottingham Music Education Hub, vice-Chair at Nottingham Contemporary, deputy-Chair at Mountview Academy of Theatre Arts, a member of the DfE Music Education Hub Advisory Board and a member of the Arts Council steering group for In Harmony.
+Paul is currently Chair of the Innovation Unit, Chair of Nottingham Music Education Hub, vice-Chair at Nottingham Contemporary, deputy-Chair at Mountview Academy of Theatre Arts, a member of the DfE Music Education Hub Advisory Board and a member of the Arts Council steering group for In Harmony.
 He was a commissioner for the Warwick Commission on the Future of Cultural Value, served on a range of committees at the National Endowment for Science, Technology and the Arts (NESTA) and has been a Board member of the Greenwood Academy Trust.
 He is adviser to the Arts Council on their development of national peer learning networks for Music Education Hubs and Cultural Education Partnerships.

 Paul’s recent writing includes contribution to “Organisational Innovation in Public Services” and joint authorship of “The Virtuous Circle – why creativity and cultural education count.”
 Paul is a Fellow of the Royal Society of the Arts and was awarded an OBE in 2008 for services to Education and the Creative Industries.